Ph.D. Candidate

 Thank you to the Berkeley Fellowship, NSF GRFP, Graduate Students in Extension Fellowship, and Annie's Homegrown for graduate research funding.

 Ph.D.
-Environmental Science, Policy, and Management, University of California, Berkeley, expected graduation May 2022
+Environmental Science, Policy, and Management, University of California, Berkeley, Dec.
+2022

 M.S.
 Environmental Science, Policy and Management, UC Berkeley, 2019